ahza64/snipits/email/docs/service.js.md

  * @param {String}  options.template   template name
  * @param {String}  options.subject    email subject, template takes presidence
  * @param {String}  options.text       text email body , template takes presidence
- * @param {String}  options.md      .md email body, template takes presidence
+ * @param {String}  options.md       html email body, template takes presidence
  * @param {Boolean} options.dry_run    if ture email service will not attempt to send email and return what would have been sent
  * @param {Any}     options.{anything} any other option will be used as template values */